inoryy/inoryy.github.io/content/home/about.md

 To fulfill this goal, I had to catch up on missed education, starting with a bachelor’s degree.
 I chose to pursue an undergraduate degree in mathematical statistics to complement my programming skills with a strong mathematical foundation.

-In the summer of 2018, I successfully defended my [bachelor’s thesis](/files/ring_roman_bsc.pdf), replicating DeepMind’s preliminary results and architecture with reinforcement learning methods in the [StarCraft II learning environment](https://arxiv.org/abs/1708.04782).
+In the summer of 2018, I successfully defended my [bachelor’s thesis](/files/ring_roman_bsc.pdf), replicating DeepMind’s preliminary results and architecture with deep reinforcement learning methods in the [StarCraft II learning environment](https://arxiv.org/abs/1708.04782).
-I continued my education with a master’s in computer science, filling in the blanks in the more theoretical subjects I missed beforehand.
+I continued my education with a master’s in computer science, filling in the blanks in the theory I missed beforehand.

 In the summer of 2019, I interned as a research engineer at DeepMind in London, UK; contributing to the [AlphaStar](https://deepmind.com/blog/article/AlphaStar-Grandmaster-level-in-StarCraft-II-using-multi-agent-reinforcement-learning) project, and experimenting with the [JAX](https://github.com/google/jax) library.